TwBurn/cdi-controller-library/README.md

 * **MagicNS**: Uses a Switch Pro controller connected to a Magic NS adapter, connected to a USB Host Shield as input for a CD-i Maneuvering Device.
 Both the left stick and d-pad are mapped to movement.
 With the left/right triggers a speed can be selected.
 * **USBKeyMouse**: Uses a Keyboard and/or Mouse connected to the USB port of a USB Host Shield as a CD-i Relative Coordinate Device.
 The mouse is mapped as expected, for a keyboard the directional keys are mapped to movement, 'Z' is mapped to button 1 and 'X' is mapped to button 2.
 The number keys (0-9) can be used for speed selection.
 * **WiiController**: Uses a WiiMote or Wii U Pro controller connected to Bluetooth adapter, connected to a USB Host Shield as input for a CD-i Maneuvering Device.
 Both the left stick and d-pad are mapped to movement.
 With the plus/minus buttons a speed can be selected.
 It assumes a sideways orientation for a WiiMote (D-pad left, buttons 1 and 2 to the right).
+* **WiiLightGun**: Uses a WiiMote connected to a Bluetooth adapter, connected to a USB Host Shield as input for a CD-i Absolute Coordinate Device.
+It uses the IR mode of the WiiMote, which needs to be enabled in the 'settings.h' file for in the USB Host Shield Library.
+Use button '1' and '2' to enable and disable IR Mode.
+Button A and B on the WiiMote are mapped to buttons 1 and 2 on the CD-i.
 * **WiiUProAbsolute**: Uses a Wii U Pro controller connected to Bluetooth adapter, connected to a USB Host Shield as input for a CD-i Absolute Coordinate Device.
 The range of the left stick is mapped to the full screen, the right stick provides a smaller offset for fine tuning.

 ## Known Issues